What work does NRW do in my district?

 Find out what work is planned in your area

 Our maintenance programmes for each district include a range of routine activities which are carried out throughout the year.
-You can see descriptions of the maintenance activities we may undertake near you, and when these are likely to be carried out, in our 2015-16 maintenance timetables.

-Please note that while every effort is made to ensure that our maintenance programme is kept up to date, the exact timing of specific maintenance activity may be affected by adverse weather and flood incidents, as well as by available resources and environmental incidents.
+While every effort is made to ensure that our maintenance programme is kept up to date, the exact timing of specific maintenance activity may be affected by adverse weather and flood incidents, as well as by available resources and environmental incidents.
 This may prevent the work from being completed as planned.